pabloflego/arch-katas-2023/README.md

    - Given the dynamic nature of the travel industry, the startup may need to introduce new features or make changes frequently.
 A maintainable architecture ensures that these changes can be made with minimal disruption.
    - Given the variety of functionalities and integrations, it's essential that the system can be easily tested to ensure all parts work as expected.
    - Effective testing reduces the risk of bugs or issues in the live environment, which is critical given the real-time nature of the application.
    - Given the diverse set of features and third-party integrations, designing the system with modularity in mind would be beneficial.
-This allows different parts of the system to be developed, updated, and maintained independently.
+This allows different parts of the system to be developed, updated and maintained independently.

 7. **Usability**
    - The application aims to provide the richest user interface possible across all platforms.
-This puts emphasis on the usability aspect, ensuring that users can easily navigate and use the system without friction.
+This emphasizes the usability aspect, ensuring that users can easily navigate and use the system without friction.
    - Usability also relates to how easily users can manually update reservations, group items by trips, and share their trips.

 ## Narrative

 ### Identifying the underlying architectural needs via Event Storming

-We decided to discover the problem space, interactions, dependencies and flows in a Event Storming session.
+We decided to discover the problem space, interactions, dependencies, and flows in a Event Storming session.
 The assumption is that defining the users can perform while interacting with the system, and the work the system needs to execute to achieve expected results will allow us to identify subdomains and interactions between them.
 This will allow us to define scopes & boundaries to decide which areas will drive architectural decisions.

 ![eventstorming.jpeg](eventstorming%2Feventstorming.jpeg)